yarynakor/Javascript-Aliens/README.md

 ## Your Task

-### Before You Begin

-1. Create a new repository for this project called `javascript-challenge`. **Do not add this homework to an existing repository**.
+1. Create a new repository for this project called `javascript-challenge`.

 2. Clone the new repository to your computer.